 After these, you may have additional treatments.
-They may include more chemotherapy, as well as:
+They may include:

-Hormonal therapy.
-Medicines are used to prevent certain hormones your body makes from helping cancer cells grow.
+Hormone therapy.
+Medicines are used to prevent certain hormones in your body from helping cancer cells grow.

 Targeted therapy.
-Medicines are used to block growth of cancer cells.
+Medicines are used to block growth of cancer cells that make certain proteins.

 Supportive care.
 This is care that helps improve the quality of life.
 For instance, it may help ease disease symptoms or side effects of treatments.
 It can also involve support to help you cope with the emotional and mental strain of having cancer.

-Talk to your doctor about what treatments are best for you.
+Talk with your healthcare team about what treatments are best for you.
 Make sure you ask how the treatment will change your daily life, including your diet, and how you will look and feel after treatment.
 Ask how successful the treatment is expected to be, and what the risks and possible side effects are.

-If you are interested, talk to your doctor about taking part in a clinical trial.
-Clinical trials are ways to test new treatments before they’re made available to the public.
+If you are interested, talk with your healthcare provider about taking part in a clinical trial.
+Clinical trials are ways to test new, and maybe better, treatments before they’re available to the public.
 Because IBC is so rare, it’s hard for researchers to find enough patients to study.
-So, the National Cancer Institute encourages patients with IBC to take part in clinical trials.
+So the National Cancer Institute encourages patients with IBC to take part in clinical trials.
 For more information on clinical trials, visit www.cancer.gov/clinicaltrials.